quiltdata/quilt/docs/advanced-features/athena.md

 3. Click "Update"
 4. Select "Use current template" and click "Next"
 5. Add the above ARN to the "ManagedUserRoleExtraPolicies" field
-6. Click "Next" to configure stack options
+6. Click "Next" (possibly twice) to configure stack options
 7. Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names"
 5. Click "Update stack" to save changes

-### C. Add that AWS policy as a Quilt catalog Policy

-This needs to be done manually by a Quilt Administrator:
+### C. Create a new AWS Role with that + existing Policies

 1. Login to your Quilt instance at, e.g. https://quilt.mycompany.com
 2. Click on "Admin Settings" in the upper right, under your Profile name